swiftcode/swiftcode/README.md

 - I am an independent iOS developer that can work individually or supplement an existing team.
 Contact me to discuss your mobile project(s).
 - I’m also available to collaborate on open-source iOS projects
-- I've worked with a variety of different languages and systems, but I currently work primarily in native iOS using Swift and SwiftUI.
+- I've worked with a variety of different languages and systems, but currently I work in native iOS using Swift and SwiftUI.
 - Prior to iOS, I was a database developer for 20+ years, mainly working with manufacturing systems (MRP/ERP).

 <p align="left">